Estimate one-time migration costs, staff training, data transfer, and calculate the breakeven payback period for your cloud migration project.

 Industry benchmarks suggest that well-planned migrations achieve payback within 14–24 months for typical enterprise deployments.
 Migrations that are primarily Rehost-based achieve faster payback due to lower upfront costs.
 Refactor-heavy migrations take longer to pay back but generate higher long-term savings and improved agility.

-Use our Cloud Estimator to accurately size your expected cloud costs, then bring that number back here to calculate your migration payback period.
+Use our Cloud Calculator to accurately size your expected cloud costs, then bring that number back here to calculate your migration payback period.

-📊 Open Cloud Estimator → 📊 TCO Analysis →
+📊 Open Cloud Calcep → 📊 TCO Analysis →